scottalan/bash/oa-update/README.md

-Openatrium Upgrade Helper
+Openatrium Update Wrapper
 ---

 This is a script intended as a wrapper around the build.sh script located in the root of the Openatrium distro.

-This script references BitBucket but could easily be modified to use Github instead.
+This script is capable of using both BitBucket and Github.

 Run: